 An exploration of desktop publishing and page layout programs that enable designers to execute fine control over type and graphic placement.
-QuarkXPress and InDesign have become the industry standard among design professionals for desktop publishing.
-In this course students will acquire the knowledge and practical experience necessary to use these programs effectively in a production environment.
+InDesign has become an industry standard among design professionals for desktop publishing.
+In this course students will acquire the knowledge and practical experience necessary to use this program effectively in a production environment.
 Projects may include brochures, business cards, letterheads, and the layout and design of the school newspaper.